 Learn about healthy eating and prepare the foods you like in delicious ways.
 I really discovered my love of food during my pregnancies by following my cravings and experimenting with different flavors and techniques.

 Quick tip: Eat at least 1 leafy green (kale, chard, spinach) every day.

 Staying active is very important during your pregnancy.
-It gives you the foundation you need to ensure that you can handle the work of labor.
-Low impact activities like walking, prenatal yoga and swimming help relieve stress and provide training for the endurance you will need during child birth.
+It provides the foundation you need to ensure that you can handle the work of labor.
+Low impact activities like walking, prenatal yoga and swimming help relieve stress and provide training for the endurance you will need during labor.

-Develop a daily routine that includes your favorite activity.
+Develop a daily routine that includes your favorite activities.
 Gentle stretching and breathing can also be incorporated into your routine which will be a necessary tool during labor.

 Being in good shape will ensure that you have the physical stamina to endure a labor of any length.

-Read birth stories, take classes, talk to other Moms.
-Gathering information is a big part of preparing for natural childbirth.
+Read birth stories, take classes, and talk to other Moms.
+Gathering information and learning is a big part of preparing for natural childbirth.

-Also, make sure that time is devoted to envisioning the birth you would like to have.
+Make sure that time is devoted to envisioning the birth you would like to have.
 Not just a birth plan, but seeing a picture in your head of the result you would like to achieve.
-Check out this birth story for tips on how one mom got her mind prepared.

 How does it look?
 What does it feel like?